daattali/beautiful-jekyll/terms.md

 #### Waiver

-Except as provided herein, the failure to exercise a right or to require performance of an obligation under these Terms shall not effect a party's ability to exercise such right or require such performance at any time thereafter nor shall the waiver of a breach constitute a waiver of any subsequent breach.
+Except as provided herein, the failure to exercise a right or to require performance of an obligation under these Terms shall have no effect on a party's ability to exercise such right or require such performance at any time thereafter nor shall the waiver of a breach constitute a waiver of any subsequent breach.

 ##### Translation Interpretation
 These Terms of Use may have been translated if We have made them available to You on our Service.